ToastedXi/CyberSecurity-SOC-Projects/SOC Labs/Certified Phishing Prevention Specialist (CPPS)/README.md

-# Certified Phishing Prevention Specialist (CPPS) 🛡️
+# Certified Phishing Prevention Specialist (CPPS) :shield:

-**SOC Lab Certification Achievement**
+**SOC Lab Achievement**

 I'm proud to announce that I have successfully completed the **Certified Phishing Prevention Specialist (CPPS)** certification from Hack & Fix Academy!

-This certification has equipped me with practical skills to identify, prevent, and respond to phishing attacks — one of the most common and dangerous threats in cybersecurity today.
+This certification has equipped me with practical skills to identify, prevent, and respond to phishing attacks, One of the most common and dangerous threats in cybersecurity today.
 It's a valuable addition to my Security Operations Center (SOC) skill set, enhancing my capabilities in threat detection, user awareness, and blue team defense.

 <img src="./Untitled.jpg" alt="Certified Phishing Prevention Specialist (CPPS) Certificate" width="600"/>